Lightnin' Wells: Biography

 Shake 'Em on Down (2008) gave Wells further opportunity to revisit some songs of the 1920s and produce an authentic sounding album.
 His journey has left him with hundreds of old pieces in his musical mind, and he discovered the work of Floyd Council to add to his repertoire.
 Wells was not tempted to pen his own material, despite having a university degree in English.
 In 2005, Wells traveled to Boone, North Carolina for the first Black Banjo Gathering where he accompanied Algia Mae Hinton.
 Over the years Wells has performed at The Great Blue Heron Music Festival, Gathering of the Vibes (2002), Chicago Blues Festival (2000), Hampton Acoustic Blues Revival (2006), Moulin Blues Festival (1996), the Bull Durham Blues Festival (1990, 1993, 1995, 1998, and 2000), Festival for the Eno, (1981 onwards), among many others.

 In 2008, Wells recorded Jump Little Children: Old Songs For Young Folks, a collection of children's music.
 In addition, Wells has taught blues guitar across the United States, with his goal being to entertain and educate in presenting the unique American art form.
 He is a regular faculty member at the Augusta Heritage Center, Port Townsend Acoustic Blues Festival and Swannanoa Gathering.
 Wells is a North Carolina Arts Council and American Traditions National Roster (through the Southern Arts Federation), touring artist.
 In 2016, Wells performed at Muddy Creek Music Hall in Winston-Salem, North Carolina.

 Lightnin' Wells currently resides in Fountain, North Carolina.
-A proposed 2015 documentary film, Straight-Six Blues, which features Wells is still in post-production.
 In July 2015, Wells was on the same bill as Ironing Board Sam and Boo Hanks at a concert in the Sarah P. Duke Gardens, Duke University, Durham, North Carolina.

-His latest album, O Lightnin', Where Art Thou?
+His album, O Lightnin', Where Art Thou?
 (2017), was issued by the Germany-based Blind Lemon Records.
 Wells played all of the instruments used on the collection.
 The tracks included Wells versions of Mississippi John Hurt's "Pallet on the Floor," Jesse Fuller's "San Francisco Bay Blues" and Robert Johnson's "Love in Vain".

+Filming for a documentary about Lightnin' Wells life's work of preserving (by performing) Piedmont blues and obscure, almost forgotten pre World War II music was begun in 2025, with release expected in early 2026.